doggan/mpq-extract/README.md

 # mpq-extract
-A tool for extracting files from an MPQ archive.
+A tool for extracting files from MPQ archives.

 ## Installation
 `npm install mpq-extract -g`